SAP-samples/btp-resource-consumption-monitor/README.md

 #### Step 4.
 Validate imported artifacts
 Due to the export/import process of SAC, there might be misalignments between our development environment where the content was exported from, and your environment where you import it in.
 A quick validation can help in making sure there are no issues in accessing the story from the application:
 - Navigate to the `Modeler` and try to open each of the 3 models.
 In case of a Schema error, remap the models to the correct Calculation View from your BTPRCHDI connection via the `Change Data Source` menu option.
+A different error?
+See *Known Issues* below.
 - Navigate to the `Stories` section and try to open the story.
 In case of a user privilege error, refer to the 'Known Issues' section below.

 #### Step 5.
 Get Story URL